Kevinsomnia/raytracing/README.md

 # Pre-requisites
 - Developed on Unity 2019.2.0f1.
 May still work with earlier versions of Unity.
 - A GPU with Shader Model 5.0 support.

+# Benefits over traditional rendering
+- Extremely accurate lighting.
+- Nearly infinite shadow distance and precision.
+- Pixel perfect reflections.

+# Drawbacks
+- Very expensive to render, especially on old hardware.
+- Performance degrades with more objects/lights in the scene.
+- Everything is untextured due to the lack of UV maps.